2020 Democratic National Convention: Qualification of suspended campaigns

 The Democratic National Committee's 2020 selection rules state that any candidate who is no longer running loses the statewide delegates they have won and those delegates are then reallocated to candidates still in the race.
 However, the interpretation of this rule in 2020 races might be different from the interpretation in past races.
 In previous elections, such as the 2008 presidential primary, candidates would suspend their candidacies rather than formally withdraw, allowing their already pledged delegates to attend the convention and pick up new ones along the way.

 Logistics

 Before it was downsized, 50,000 people had been expected to attend the convention.
 31 state delegations were to stay in 2,926 Milwaukee-area hotel rooms and 26 delegations were to stay in 2,841 hotel rooms in Lake County and Rosemont, Illinois.
 Another 11,000 hotel rooms were to house volunteers, members of the media, donors, and other attendees.
 Additionally, dormitories at Milwaukee-area universities and colleges were planned to accommodate some convention guests and volunteers.
 The Hilton Milwaukee City Center was to serve as the convention's "headquarters hotel".

-Milwaukee had been planning an extension of its streetcar line to be completed in advance of the convention.
-However, these plans faltered, and no expansion was built before the convention.

-Organizers were originally planning to recruit 15,000 volunteers.

-The firm Populous was named as the event architect.
-Populous was assigned to work in partnership with Milwaukee firm American Design Inc. In February 2020, Milwaukee-based JCP construction was awarded the contract to be the construction general contractor for the convention.
-Hargrove LLC was, at the same time, awarded the contract to serve as the convention's event management firm.

-A proposal was made for the state to pass legislation that would have extended the permitted hours of operation for bars in the Milwaukee area during the convention.
-However, this was not passed prior to the COVID-19 pandemic and the proposal was abandoned.
+The convention's host committee had raised $40 million towards staging the convention.